1995 Yemassee murder victim identified as Florida woman

 In 1999, the case was picked up by Sheriff Pj Tanner while the Sheriff’s Office was examining unsolved murders or cold cases.

+Beaufort County Sheriff Pj Tanner told WSAV News 3 that, “this victim, 36 years old dumped on a wilderness road in Northern Beaufort County in a pair of underwear, dead.
+The family never reported her missing.”

-Multiple attempts were made to identify the woman with few of those attempts leading to evidence that would reveal her identity.
+Multiple attempts were made over the years to identify the woman with few of those attempts leading to evidence that would reveal her identity.

 In 2004, investigators would turn to Doe Network’s website.
 They found a listing of a missing person that shared similarities with the unidentified woman, but after speaking with the family of the missing woman on the Doe Network, SLED DNA analysts were able to exclude this woman as a match.